 - Difficulty eating or nursing, including a nursing strike or bottle refusal (especially after drinking a sip or two then then refusing the rest of the feeding)

-Tips to Unstuff a Baby’s Nose (no crying required)
+Tips to Unstuff Your Baby’s Nose without Crying

 If you head to Amazon’s search bar and type in “blow baby’s nose,” you’ll get over 2,000 results, which clearly shows how desperate we are for ways to make this easier.